jamerly/tiein/README.md

 -   **`/frontend`**: A modern, responsive web application built with React and TypeScript.
 It provides a user-friendly interface for managing all aspects of the MCP ecosystem, including tools, prompts, resources, users, and system settings.
 -   **`/server`**: The core backend API server built with Java and Spring Boot.
 It handles business logic, data persistence, and serves as the central hub for all MCP interactions.
--   **`/python-sdk`**: A Python SDK for the Model Context Protocol (MCP).
-It allows developers to easily build and integrate their own tools and clients with any MCP-compliant server.

 ## Features